Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.34).
+- The Red Sox's 4.38 team ERA ranks 18th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.